Do you want your pool waters to remain clean, sparkling, and healthy?

 4. Use white vinegar and a scrub brush

 Fill a water bottle spray with half water and half vinegar solution, spray on your pool tile and leave for some minutes before rubbing gently with a scrub brush.

 5. Use muriatic acid

-This is also known as Hydrochloric acid, this acid has high strength in removing mineral deposits, calcium deposits inclusive.
+This is also known as Hydrochloride acid, this acid has high strength in removing mineral deposits, calcium deposits inclusive.
 While using it, you should be fully clothed with your google and gloves in order to avoid safety hazards.
 Make sure not to leave the acid too long because you do not want to destroy the finish of your pool.

 Pool Cleaning Tips for General Pool Health

 You often do the same when it comes to cleaning your pool.
 In doing so, you limit cleaning your pool to a series of standard tasks.